 An approved leave of absence will enable students to re-enter their program without reapplying to the university.
+Students are allowed two Leave of Absences, each equaling 1 semester.
+Courtesy Leave of Absences may be approved at the discretion of the Graduate College.
 Students who do not enroll for a fall or spring semester without an approved leave of absence by the Graduate College or an approved medical/compassionate withdrawal by Watts College are considered withdrawn from the university under the assumption that they have decided to discontinue their program.
 Students removed for this reason may reapply for admission to resume their degree program.
 Original application materials may be used.
 The deadline to submit a petition for a leave of absence (LOA) is 5 business days prior to the start of the semester.